norsetto/OpenGL/src/radeonrays/README.md

-## First jab at the RadeonRays SDK: mainly the CornellBoxShadow tutorial but dynamic (moving camera and light).
+## First jab at the RadeonRays SDK: mainly the CornellBoxShadow tutorial but dynamic (moving camera and light), with textures and refraction.

 ![Sibenik in all its raytracing glory](sibenik.png)

-## Things I'd like to add/correct:
+## Things I'd like to add:
-* Light transmittance is still not good for multiple transparent surfaces
 * Bump maps
-* Light refraction
+* Light refraction (and reflection?)
-* Reflection
+* Reflections (including Fresnel)
 * Depth of field
 * Soft shadows